philosopherstonerush/java-notes/spring/chad darby tutorial/springCore/springCore/readME.md

 long answer:

-1) Spring beans are objects managed by spring container.
+1) Spring beans are objects managed by spring container - inversion of control.
 2) They do not always implement the serializable interface
 3) They can have public non-zero constructors.